hboetes/mg/README.md

 So your best course of action is to send them a feature request, or even better, send them a patch.

-## OUT OF SYNC

-If you noticed portable mg is not in sync with the upstream release, feel free to drop me a note and I'll update it ASAP.